TuanAnh0108/Internal-Assessment/CriteriaC.md

     inputAnswer = QTableWidgetItem(self.tableWidget.item(indexRow, 1)).text()
 ```

 Then inside the loop, I will also check if the inputted answers are the same as the answers.
 As the inputted data is Japanese words that is non-ASCII text, so that Python cannot compare them.
 In order to do that, I use `unicodedata.normalize(form, unistr)` to return the normal form for the Unicode string unistr `https://docs.python.org/3/library/unicodedata.html`.
 If the answer is correct, increase the `scoreQ` by 1, then append the correct Answers into `correctAnswers` array, else append all the wrong answer into the `wrongAnswers` list.
-The reason for appending into two arrays is that the finish quizz windows will display both the correct and wrong answers so that the tables will take the data from these two lists.
+The reason for appending into two arrays is that the finish quizz windows will display both the correct and wrong answers so that the tables will take the data from 2 files that contain these two arrays.

 ```.py
 # Check if the answers are correct